DmitriySkibinsky/Algorithms-and-computation-methods/source/liner_matrix.md

 ## Tikhonov regularization method

-The Tikhonov regularization method, also known as Ridge regression in the context of machine learning, is a powerful technique employed to address ill-posed problems and stabilize inverse problems.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;The Tikhonov regularization method, also known as Ridge regression in the context of machine learning, is a powerful technique employed to address ill-posed problems and stabilize inverse problems.
 These issues often arise when solving systems of linear equations that involve poorly conditioned or singular matrices.
 In such cases, small perturbations in the input data can lead to significant deviations in the output, making the problem highly sensitive to noise and other inaccuracies.
 By incorporating an additional regularization term into the solution process, the Tikhonov method mitigates these instabilities, ensuring a more robust and reliable solution.
 This technique is widely utilized in various fields, including statistics, engineering, and computer science, to improve the performance and accuracy of predictive models and to handle data with high levels of multicollinearity.
 ### Key Concepts

 #### Ill-posed Problems
-Ill-posed problems are characterized by the fact that small changes in the input data can lead to large changes in the solution.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Ill-posed problems are characterized by the fact that small changes in the input data can lead to large changes in the solution.
 Examples include problems with poorly conditioned matrices or issues with noise in the data.

 #### Regularization
-Regularization introduces additional information or constraints to stabilize the solution.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Regularization introduces additional information or constraints to stabilize the solution.
 In the case of the Tikhonov method, an additional term is added to the solution to control the magnitude of the solution.

 #### Method Formulation
-Consider the problem of solving a system of linear equations:
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Consider the problem of solving a system of linear equations:
 <p align="center">
    𝐴𝑥 = 𝑏
 </p>